TingleDinkle/sanity-orb/README.md

 Oh and also, the inspirations for this project came from the idea or concept of a "Mood Ring".

+Initally, I was gonna make an application that scrapes the internet and gives out the general mood of it, like a mood ring would.
+However, that idea wasn't feasible for me monetary-wise and time wise considering i'm stil quite choppy on data handling.
+So I decided to learn about the frontend libs and make a truly beautiful orb out of it.

 ## Overview

 Sanity Orb is a WebGL-powered interactive experience that combines advanced 3D graphics with smooth user interactions.
 The application features a beautiful animated orb surrounded by particle systems, star fields, and dynamic lighting effects that respond to user input in real-time.